surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.38.2-dev1 =

+(TBD) Added a new "Honor the FORCE_SSL Constant" option on the Advanced settings page.

 = 3.38.1-1 =